nadeko-bot/nadekobot/docs/guides/windows-guide.md

 - Click on **`DOWNLOAD`** at the lower right
  ![Bot Setup](https://i.imgur.com/HqAl36p.png "Bot Setup")
 - If you want to use the music module, click on **`Install`** next to **`FFMPEG`** and **`Youtube-DLP`**.
 - If any dependencies fail to install, you can temporarily disable your Windows Defender/AV until you install them.
-If you don't want to, then read [the last section of this guide](#Manual-Prerequisite-Installation).
+If you don't want to, then read [the last section of this guide](#Manual-Prerequisite-Installation).  <!-- There is no such anchor on this page. -->
 - When installation is finished, click on **`CREDS`** to the left of **`RUN`** at the lower right.
-- Follow the guide on how to [Set up the creds.yml](../../creds-guide) file.
+- Follow the guide on how to [Set up the creds.yml](../creds-guide.md) file.

 #### Starting the bot